MarZazSoft/SuperTool/.github/pull_request_template.md

 # 🚀 What changes were made?

-- Added new Android project
+- Description about new changes

 # 👀 Evidence #

-N/A
+Screen shots or video

 # ⚠ More information #

 - [x] I have performed a self-review of my code

+Any developer note